-While not a B2B company, this shows the challenge that even the most female and visual focused companies are having driving traffic and leads from organic social.
+While not a B2B company, this shows the challenge that even the most female and visual-focused companies (77% of Pinterest users are women) are having a hard time driving traffic and leads from organic content alone.

 But does this mean that you should not be investing in building an organic audience for your business?